mrjgreen/phroute/README.md

 > **NOTE:** The HTTP specification requires that a `405 Method Not Allowed` response include the `Allow:` header to detail available methods for the requested resource.
-This information can be obtained from the thrown exception's message content: which will look like: `"Allow: HEAD, GET, POST"`
+This information can be obtained from the thrown exception's message content: which will look like: `"Allow: HEAD, GET, POST"` etc... depending on the methods you have set You should catch the exception and use this to send a header to the client: `header($e->getMessage());`

 ### A Note on HEAD Requests